MichaelBurak/Terraform-AWS-Docker-Jupyterlab-Starter/README.md

 - To access JupyterLab, use the output ec2 public dns at ``` :8888/lab?token=easy ```

 ## TO DO:
 - IAM role for this project only assumed via.
 STS?
+(Nt sure if necessary.)
-- Change ingress rules to be SSH and move ephemeral port opening to NACL.
+- Move ephemeral port opening to NACL.
-- Use salted hash password for entry instead of insecure token, or at least pass the token string in as input to tf.
+- Use salted hash password for entry instead of insecure token, or at least pass the token string in as input to tf, figure out SSL and certificates.
 - Implement non ec2-user user for linux VM, i.e. user for Docker/JupyterLab only.
-(Is this needed? ec2-user isn't root but just default to my understanding.)
+(Not sure if necessary, ec2-user isn't root but just default to my understanding.)
-- SSH keygen automation?
+- SSH keygen automation for setup?
-- Figuring out saving state method(S3?)
+- Figuring out saving state method(S3? if necessary.)
 - Decide if using elastic IP by default, set up DNS, etc. bells and whistles
-- Figure out any reasonable inputs and outputs to include.
+- Figure out any remaining reasonable inputs and outputs to include.
-- Move to Kubernetes(EKS) and a more robust VM to run ML workloads on (or a variable for the tier of AMI for a user to choose from depending on if they are just toying around or looking to run heavier workloads.)
+- Move to Kubernetes(EKS) and a more robust VM to run ML workloads on.

 ## Things I've Learned About/Observations:
 - cloud-init for user_data logs